Limosilactobacillus reuteri: Discovery

 Significant differences were found between biotype II and other biotypes of L. fermentum, to the point that in 1980 it was identified as a distinct species and the formal species identity, L. reuteri, was proposed.
 In April 2020, L. reuteri was reassigned to the genus Limosilactobacillus.

 Prevalence

 Limosilactobacillus reuteri is found in a variety of natural environments.
 It has been isolated from many foods, especially meats and dairy products.
 It appears to be essentially ubiquitous in the animal kingdom, having been found in the gastrointestinal tracts and feces of healthy humans, sheep, chickens, pigs, and rodents.
-It is the only species to constitute a "major component" of the Lactobacillus species present in the gut of each of the tested host animals, and each host seems to harbor its own specific strain of L. reuteri.
+It is the only species to constitute a "major component" of the Lactobacillus genus present in the gut of each of the tested host animals, and each host seems to harbor its own specific strain of L. reuteri.
 It is possible that L. reuteri contributes to the health of its host organism in some manner.

 Limosilactobacillus reuteri is present as a dominant member of fermenting organisms in type II sourdoughs; several metabolic traits of L. reuteri, including exopolysaccharide formation and conversion of glutamine to glutamate, improve bread quality.